-- if you want to replace certain strings from the parent theme.
+- To replace or customize strings in the parent theme.
 For example, use “Compare” instead of “Add to Compare”.

-For practical illustration of creating a dictionary for a theme for both cases, see the Create a translation dictionary for a theme topic.
+For an example of creating a dictionary for a theme for both cases, see Example theme translation dictionary.

 Manually translate words and phrases

-Translating the names, titles and phrases used in Magento involves the following steps:
+To translate names, titles, and phrases used in Magento

 - Translate the terms.